spkennealy/Algos_and_Data_Structures/chapter_9_stacks_and_queues.md

 These two ADTs are similar to each other as well, but each obey their own special rule regarding the order with which Nodes can be added and removed from the structure.

 Since we've covered Linked Lists in great length, these two data structures will be quick and easy.
 Let's break them down individually in the next couple of sections.

+## What is a Stack?

+Stacks are a Last In First Out (LIFO) data structure.
+The last Node added to a stack is always the first Node to be removed, and as a result, the first Node added is always the last Node removed.

+The name Stack actually comes from this characteristic, as it is helpful to visualize the data structure as a vertical stack of items.
+Personally, I like to think of a Stack as a stack of plates, or a stack of sheets of paper.
+This seems to make them more approachable, because the analogy relates to something in our everyday lives.

+If you can imagine adding items to, or removing items from, a Stack of...literally anything...you'll realize that every (sane) person naturally obeys the LIFO rule.

+We add things to the top of a stack.
+We remove things from the top of a stack.
+We never add things to, or remove things from, the bottom of the stack.
+That's just crazy.

+Note: We can use JavaScript Arrays to implement a basic stack.
+Array#push adds to the top of the stack and Array#pop will remove from the top of the stack.
+In the exercise that follows, we'll build our own Stack class from scratch (without using any arrays).
+In an interview setting, your evaluator may be okay with you using an array as a stack.